Inferring Belief States in Partially-Observable Human-Robot Teams: Results Discussion

 \subsection{Large Language Model}

 Hypothesis \textbf{H3} explores whether an LLM can predict and reason about the user's belief state as a zero-shot system.
-The open vocabulary reasoning capability of LLMs has no equivalent for \textit{logical predicates}, and would be valuable for broadly applying predicted belief states.
-As a first step, we are interested in whether an LLM can match the performance of the \textit{logical predicates} model ($\mathcal{B}^{LP}$).
+The open vocabulary reasoning of LLMs departs from the handcrafted rules of \textit{logical predicates} models, adding value for flexible real-world domains.
+As a first step, we are interested in whether an LLM can match the performance of $\mathcal{B}^{LP}$.

 Fig. \ref{llm-fig} shows the performance of $\mathcal{B}^{LP}$ and $\mathcal{B}^{LP+LLM}$ at predicting user responses to situation awareness questions.
-The two models were presented with the same scene graph and prompted with which answer the user would choose, and we found no meaningful difference in mean nor variance between the two models.
-The findings support the use of LLMs for predicting user belief states, and as a baseline upon which to compare future models.
+The models were presented with the same scene graph and prompted with which answer the user would choose.
+Surprisingly, $\mathcal{B}^{LP+LLM}$ outperformed $\mathcal{B}^{LP}$ in full observability (2-sample t-test, p=$0.09$), while the models had near-identical performances given partial-visibility (O4).
+This suggests that LLMs are capable of inferring similar rules to handcrafted models in zero-shot.
+The findings support using LLMs to predict user belief states, and as a baseline in future work.

 Thus, we affirm our hypothesis \textbf{H3}.